Vis-Ed: La Boca

 Yes, movie posters are a completely different way of thinking and working for us.
 Generally, movies have far higher budgets than most music releases and therefore the risks involved are also much higher.
 This has created an unfortunate culture where film companies appear to be more concerned with failing than succeeding.
 The “art” of the movie poster died in the ’80s, I’m afraid.

-As a kid, what TV show, movie, or book
+As a kid, what TV show, movie, or book ?did you love?

 Miami Vice made me the man I am today.